Is Honey A Powerful Allergy Fighter? Benefits of Honey and Allergies.

 Enjoy any of these honey recipes in support of immunotherapy:

 These green smoothies will hit the spot and cover the bases during the pollen season.
 Get the benefit of your daily dosage of greens and other beneficial nutrients from honey in one drink!
-Here are more smoothie ideas.
+Here are reasons to add honey to smoothies.

 Try this honey nut granola on Greek yogurt with a couple of tablespoons of honey.
 This raw recipe means that all of the vital nutrients from honey are still intact.